paulscherrerinstitute/mrfioc2/evrMrmApp/opi/EVR/readme.md

  - -s <system name>     The system/project name
  - -d <EVR name>        Event Receiver /timing card name (default: EVR0)
+ - -n                   Do not attach to existing caQtDM.
+Open new one instead
  - -h                   This help